This post may contain affiliate links from which i can earn a commission

 Read on my ravenous friend we are going to learn how to control menopause hunger easily.
 Menopause hunger is the type of intense hunger that hits hot and hard and short of unburdening the fridge of that delicious looking whole chicken it seems impossible to get under control.

 I struggle to call it menopause cravings because that implies that it is one particular food that you need.
 All it would take would be to eat the damned Snickers bar and it would be gone.

 Nope.
 It’s pretty much all food.
 And you are sensible enough to know you can’t eat all the food.

-Have you been wondering why you are suddenly always hungry now you’re in menopause?
-It’s like that premenstrual hunger but it
+Have you been wondering “Why am I always hungry?” now you’re in menopause?
+It’s like that premenstrual hunger but it…

 And you want to know what you can do about it because you actually like those new jeans you bought last season but if you keep eating like this you’ll have to hand them over to your teenage daughter who’s been eyeing them up.